SlayksWood/SlayksWood/README.md

 ## :bug: Some examples of my various bug reports.
 ### My job at Strange Loop Games:

-Since we moved to another bug reporting system, I can't link newly created bug reports.
+Unfortunately, since we moved to another bug reporting system, I can't link newly created bug reports.
 However, I'd like to add links to some of my old bug reports and suggestions that I created when I worked as a QA Engineer.
 You can also see all my bug reports [created on GitHub](https://github.com/StrangeLoopGames/EcoIssues/issues/created_by/SlayksWood).

 - [Chunk loading problem](https://github.com/StrangeLoopGames/EcoIssues/issues/22390), [Crash with "objects in the world" tooltip](https://github.com/StrangeLoopGames/EcoIssues/issues/22233) - Bugs were created with conditions that allow for easy reproduction by the developer.
 - [Camera glitches if you press ESC in the beginning of Meteor Tutorial](https://github.com/StrangeLoopGames/EcoIssues/issues/21865), [Hint overlaps when hold selecting form type more then 1 sec](https://github.com/StrangeLoopGames/EcoIssues/issues/21860) - Adding screenshots, GIF or videos to the issues.